pachaloh/pcsurvey/README.md

 library(pcsurvey)
 ```

-If interest is to sample clusters in a stratum proportional to their
+If interest is to sample units proportional to their sizes, use
-sizes, use
 [pc_pps_survey()](https://pachaloh.github.io/pcsurvey/reference/pc_pps_survey.html)
 function.
 For example, your task would be to sample enumerations
-areas(EAs) from traditional authority (TA); or to sample to TAs from a
-district; or EAs from a district.
-With this setup, you must define the
+areas(EAs) within districts.
+With this setup, the primary sampling unit
-upper level as stratum, and the lower level as clusters.
+becomes the EA, and district becomes your stratum.
+For the function to

-Folowing from this, your data frame must have three columns named
+work properly, your data frame of primary units must have three columns:

-stratum, cluster and cluster_pop. cluster_pop must contain corresponding
+- stratum, that specifies strata from which the primary units is
+- cluster, that identifies the primary units and
-sizes of each cluster.
+- cluster_pop that contains corresponding sizes of each primary unit

-## Example
+  (cluster).

-Here are basic examples which demonstrates usage of the package:
+Here is a basic example which demonstrates usage of the package
+function:

 ``` r
 set.seed(1000)